Chile by region: where to go

 La Serena and the Elqui valley

 The Norte Chico, about 450km north of Santiago, has an arid landscape of towering mountains which are punctuated by green and fertile valleys irrigated by the rivers that flow towards the Pacific.
-The Elqui valley is famous for the grapes used to make Pisco brandy, and also for the astronomical observatories: with virtually no rain, clear nights are almost guaranteed.
-In the highlands you will see enigmatic petroglyphs left by previous cultures, while on the coast you can see much marine wildlife.
+The Elqui valley is famous for the grapes used to make Pisco brandy, and also for astronomical observatories: with virtually no rain, clear nights are almost guaranteed.
+Further details »

 The Lake District

-Pucón, a small town on Lake Villarica, is very popular in the summer as a centre from which to go rafting, play golf, visit the nearby Huerquehue National Park, or try the quite easy ascent (4 hours) of Villarica volcano.
-Near the Argentine border the Conguillio National Park, which surrounds the active and smoking Llaima volcano, has amazing lava flows and beautiful lakes and monkey puzzle forests.
+In the north of the region, Pucón, a small town on Lake Villarica, is very popular in the summer as a centre from which to go rafting, play golf, or try the quite easy ascent (4 hours) of Villarica volcano.
+Near the Argentine border the Conguillio National Park, which surrounds the active and smoking Llaima volcano, has amazing lava flows, beautiful lakes, and monkey puzzle forests.
+Further details »

-From the Lake District it is a short ferry ride to the island of Chiloé, with its shingled houses, many churches and rich mythology.
+From the Lake District it is a short ferry ride to the archipelago of Chiloé, composed of 30 islands with their brightly colored wooden houses, many churches and rich mythology.
 Ferries, either from here or from the mainland, form the first link of the southern highway or Carretera Austral.
+Further details »

 The Carretera Austral